TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Tiny LVLM Evaluation Hub

 \subsection{Evaluation Method}

 We use zero-shot evaluation to assess LVLMs.
-To this end, LVLM-eHub assesses the predicted answer and reference answer by \emph{word matching} (\emph{i.e.}, the prediction is correct as long as it exists in the reference answer).
-However, a simple word matching is not effective in comparing answer pairs as illustrated in Fig.~\ref{fig:cee_better}.
+To this end, LVLM-eHub \cite{xu2023lvlm} assesses the predicted answer and reference answer by \emph{word matching} (\emph{i.e.}, the prediction is correct as long as it exists in the reference answer).
+However, simple word matching is not effective in comparing answer pairs as illustrated in Fig.~\ref{fig:cee_better}.
 Although recent works \cite{liu2023mmbench, fu2023mme} assess the predicted answer and the reference answer by constraining the model's output to be fixed forms (e.g. Yes/No or A/B/C/D), they fail to evaluate LVLMs' capability in the open-set setting.

 To tackle the above drawbacks, we introduce a new evaluation metric called ChatGPT Ensemble Evaluation (CEE) which consists of a diverse prompt generation and an ensemble voting, as shown in Fig.~\ref{fig:evalation-methods}.
 Specifically, CEE first customizes two rules for prompt generations.
 For each rule, several prompts are generated by GPT-4.
-Given each tuple of (prompt, question, reference answer, predicted answer), ChatGPT is employed to determine whether the predicted answer is correct, which has been shown to be a promising assessment \cite{zheng2023judging}.
+Given each tuple of (prompt, question, reference answer, predicted answer), ChatGPT is employed to determine whether the predicted answer is correct, which is a promising assessment \cite{zheng2023judging}.
 Due to a good understanding of the texts of ChatGPT, CEE allows for free-form predicted answers.
 Finally, CEE votes for the final answer by collecting all judgments from ChatGPT.
 With diverse prompts ensemble, CEE can be robust and accurate in evaluating the performance of LVLMs.
-We present rules, prompts, and ChatGPT's judgments in the Appendix.
+An example of prompt and ChatGPT's judgment is given in Fig.~\ref{fig:evalation-methods}.
 We show that our CEE can align with Human’s evaluation better than the word matching by experiments in Section~\ref{sec:exp-ablation-metric}.